Skip to content

 Relief for charities, community amateur sports clubs and other non-profit making organisations

 Charities and registered community amateur sports clubs can be entitled to 80% relief if they occupy the property and it's mostly used for that purpose.
 We also have discretion to give further relief on the remaining bill.
-Contact us for more information.
+Contact Business rates for more information.

 Apply rate relief for charities, community amateur sports clubs and other non-profit making organisations.